joannatg/gettingAndCleaningData_run_analysis/README.md

-#getting and cleaning data - run_analysis project
+Getting and cleaning data - run_analysis project

-R script and code book are included in teh index.Rmd file
+R script and code book are included in the index.Rmd file

 Project criteria:
 The submitted data set is tidy.